 Blood tests are not necessary to diagnose the perimenopause and menopause for most women.
 However, we often recommend blood test to assess hormone levels which can guide treatment.
 Blood tests are also sometimes recommended as part of a well woman check or to assess other systems, for example thyroid function tests.

-Each blood test costs £30 and our women’s health profile (which includes full blood count, kidney function, liver function, vitamin D level, iron level, vitamin B12 and folate levels, cholesterol and hormone levels) costs £195.
+Each blood test costs £30 and our women’s health profile (which includes full blood count, kidney function, liver function, thyroid tests, vitamin D level, iron level, vitamin B12 and folate levels, cholesterol and hormone levels) costs £195.

 Prices for other recommended investigations for some women, such as a bone density scan or ultrasound, can be given on request.